Skip to main content

 Breastfeeding

-Tell your healthcare provider if you are breastfeeding or plan to breastfeed.
-It is not known if Leqembi, passes into your breast milk.
-Discuss with your healthcare provider the best way to feed your baby while receiving this medicine.
+It is not known if Leqembi passes into breast milk.
+Talk to your healthcare provider about the best way to feed your baby while receiving this medicine.

-How will I receive Leqembi?
+How will I receive this medicine?

-Usual Leqembi Adult Dose for Alzheimer’s Disease:
+Usual Leqembi Dose for Alzheimer’s Disease (Adult):

 Leqembi is available as:

-What other drugs will affect Leqembi?
+What other drugs will affect this medicine?

 Tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-It is important to tell your healthcare provider if you take medicines to reduce blood clots from forming (antithrombotic medicines, including aspirin).
+Especially tell your healthcare provider if you take medicines to reduce blood clots from forming (antithrombotic medicines, including aspirin).
 Ask your healthcare provider for a list of these medicines if you are not sure.

-Know the name of the medicines you take and keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.
+Know the medicines you take.
+Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.

 Ingredients